Preference for Local Products

 1) Ensure that the enumerators ask all questions and provide the information in a highly neutral manner, so that they do not (even unintentionally) influence what the respondent says.
 The respondent should not be forced to say which product s/he prefers – there should be an answer option ‘does not know / cannot decide’.

-2) Consider whether (and if so, how) the enumerators should mention that the products your intervention (wants to) promote are local – in some countries, local pride / patriotism makes people claim that they prefer local products even if they in their day-to-day lives purchase imported products (due to lower price or other factors).
-If you decide to mention it, instruct the enumerators to mention the place of origin only briefly and otherwise talk about other characteristics of the product.
+2) Consider whether (and if so, how) the enumerators should allude to the idea that the products your intervention (wants to) promote are local – in some countries, local pride / patriotism makes people claim that they prefer local products even if in their day-to-day lives they purchase imported products (due to lower prices or other factors).
+If you decide to raise this, instruct the enumerators to only briefly mention the place of origin and otherwise talk about other characteristics of the product.